Classic Chicken Tikka Masala made so quick and easy in the slow cooker. This dinner is packed with flavor!

 Chicken Tikka Masala is probably at the top of most people’s Indian dish favorites.
 It’s impossible not to love with it’s rich, creamy, spicy tomato and flavor.
 I serve it over basmati rice with homemade naan.

 - 5-7 skinless chicken thighs

-- 1 cup coconut milk
+- 1 cup canned unsweetened coconut milk

-- 1/4 cup chopped fresh cilantro and/or crushed almonds
+- 1/4 cup fresh cilantro , chopped (optional)

-- 2 Tbs olive oil
+- 2 Tablespoons olive oil

-- 1 clove garlic minced
+- 1 clove garlic , minced

-- 1/3 cup chopped onion
+- 1/3 cup onion , chopped

-- 1/2 tsp salt
+- 1/2 teaspoon salt

 - 24 ounces tomato sauce (3- 8 oz cans)